DPDK/dpdk/doc/guides/nics/hns3.rst

 - ``RTE_LIBRTE_HNS3_MAX_TQP_NUM_PER_PF`` (default ``256``)

-  Number of MAX queues reserved for PF.
+  Number of MAX queues reserved for PF on HIP09 and HIP10.
+  The MAX queue number is also determined by the value the firmware report.

 Runtime Config Options
 ~~~~~~~~~~~~~~~~~~~~~~